rdu16625/airbyte/airbyte-integrations/connectors/source-vermont-pttr-extract/README.md

 #### Building via Gradle
 From the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-ftp:build
+./gradlew :airbyte-integrations:connectors:source-vermont-pttr-extract:build
 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/sources/ftp) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_ftp/spec.yaml` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/sources/vermont-pttr-extract) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_vermont_pttr_extract/spec.yaml` file.
 Note that the `secrets` directory is gitignored by default, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source ftp test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source vermont-pttr-extract test creds` and place them into `secrets/config.json`.

 ### Locally running the connector